 As a specialist hospital, the Women's is central to the Victorian health system, particularly with respect to advocating for women's health and leading innovation for the health and wellbeing of women and newborns.
 We are a major teaching hospital and internationally-recognised for our medical research.

-Our vision is to set the benchmark in women’s health and support women to manage their health, age positively and enjoy the best possible quality of life.
+Our vision is to set the benchmark in women’s health and to support women to manage their health, age positively and enjoy the best possible quality of life.

 The Women’s Strategic Plan 2016-2020 was developed following extensive consultation with our people, partners, and with patients, stakeholders, and consumers.
 It outlines our priorities and areas of focus over the next five years.